luccas-specht/dragons-challence/README.md

  The folders Public, Images and Src(source) are in the root level.

- The Public is a default and auto generated folder by NextJs, The Images is only a folder to storage shoot screens and save them in the Github.
+ The Public is a default and auto generated folder by NextJs, The Images is only a folder to storage shoot screens and save them on Github.
 And the last one of root level,    the Src folder that contains the core website code.

 ## Getting Started